This is the multi-page printable view of this section. Click here to print.

 This can cause problems to detect conflicts, as an allowance would move the end of the train slot to a later time.
 The allowance must be considered when we compute conflicts as the graph is explored.

-The allowance must also follow the MARECO model: the extra time isn’t added evenly over the whole path, it is computed in a way that requires knowing the whole path.
+The allowance should also follow the MARECO model: the extra time isn’t added evenly over the whole path, it is computed in a way that requires knowing the whole path.
 This is done to optimize the energy used by the train.

-4. This process is repeated iteratively until no conflict is found.
+5. This process is repeated iteratively until no conflict is found.

-2.6 - Implementation details
+2.8 - Implementation details and current issues

 This page is about implementation details.
 It isn’t necessary to understand general principles, but it helps before reading the code.